 All the operations defined by an instruction set define a machine language that may be considered as the lowest-level representation of software operations that composed in a particular sequence do implement an algorithm that in such a way can be executed by a computer.
-A sequence of machine language instructions is called also machine code and is expressed as a set of bits (for example, 16, 32 or 64) that codify instructions and data.
-A machine language is a hardware-dependent programming language that is hard to be used, error-prone and problematic when programs made by very many instructions must be coded.
-Furthermore, the earliest programs for stored-program computers were entered in binary through the front panel switches of the computer and this task was very complex and tedious.
-For these reasons, much more readable versions of computer languages, called assembly languages, have been designed.
+A sequence of machine language instructions is also called machine code and is expressed as a set of bits (e.g., 16, 32, or 64) that codify instructions and data.
+A machine language is a hardware-dependent programming language that is hard to use, error-prone, and problematic when programs made by very many instructions must be coded.
+Furthermore, the earliest programs for stored-program computers were entered in binary through the front panel switches of the computer, which was a very complex and tedious task.
+For these reasons, much more readable versions of computer languages, called assembly languages, were designed.
 Those languages use mnemonic and legible codes to refer to machine instructions.
-Assembly instructions uses symbolic names also to refer to storage locations and sometimes registers, rather than using the instructions' numeric values directly.
+Assembly instructions use symbolic names to refer to storage locations and sometimes registers rather than using the instructions’ numeric values directly.

-Algorithms in a machine language are coded as a sequence of binary strings that are represented a series of bit patterns.
+Algorithms in a machine language are coded as a sequence of binary strings that are represented as a series of bit patterns.
 For example, the instruction

 0101001010001110

 represents a 16-bit instruction of a machine language, it is divided into two portions: an operation code (010100) and an operand (1010001110).
 Instructions like this one are directly executed by a computer although they are not human readable.
-However, programmers may use code them knowing the binary representation of the ‘op-codes’ and of the ‘operands’.
-This means that along with learning the code sequences for the operations, the programmer also must keep track of the binary addresses for all the data items.
-On the other hand, programming in assembly language is a bit easier because, developers, after understanding the main hardware concepts, like CPU architecture, registers, RAM, etc., may use symbolic names for the operations and the operands of their programs.
+However, programmers may use them knowing the binary representation of the “op-codes” and of the “operands.”
+This means that, along with learning the code sequences for the operations, the programmer must also keep track of the binary addresses for all the data items.
+On the other hand, programming in assembly language is a bit easier because developers, after understanding the main hardware concepts like CPU architecture, registers, RAM, and so on, may use symbolic names for the operations and the operands of their programs.
 The following very short sequence of assembly instructions

 .equ COUNT, 100